ueler/ng-lazyload-script/README.md

 Load external javascript libraries/files (e.g. Google Maps JavaScript API, Stripe JavaScript API, ...) in your components and services on the fly (when you need them) and execute code as soon as it's loaded.

+## Introduction
+There are mainly two options to include a javascript library into your Angular project:
+- Add it via the package manager ``npm``
+- Include it in your ``index.html`` file

+However, sometimes
+- You don't want to include it upfront in your application to reduce size and thus initial loading time of your application.
+- An appropriate ``npm`` package does not exist and you don't want to add the library to ``index.html``.

+🌟 This library provides a service to lazy load javascript libraries when you need them, one a component and service basis.

+#### Features
+- Provides an Angular service to load javascript files.
+- The service loads each library only once, i.e. remembers which libraries were already loaded.
+- You can subscribe to the returned observable to execute code relying on the lazy loaded script.

 ## Installation
 Using npm:
 ```
 npm i --save @ueler/ng-lazyload-script
 ```

-## Features
-- Provides an Angular service to load javascript files.
-- The service loads each library only once, i.e. remembers which libraries were already loaded.
-- You can subscribe to the returned observable to execute code relying on the lazy loaded script.

 ## How does it work?
 The service creates a ``<script>`` tag with the provided source url and appends it to the document body.